oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab5bonuslabs/lab5-bonus-labs.md

 8. In the Clone PDB dialog box, validate pre-populated fields and enter the following:

     * DB System: is a pre-populated read-only field.
-    * Destination Database: is a pre-populated read-only field.
+    * Destination Database: This is a pre-populated read-only field.
     * For the PDB Name: Provide a name for the new cloned PDB.
 The name must begin with an alphabetic character and can contain up to 30 characters.
     * For the Database TDE wallet password: Enter the TDE wallet password for the parent CDB of the source PDB.
-    * For Unlock my PDB admin account: This is Optional.
+    * For the Unlock my PDB admin account: This is Optional.
 Select this option to specify a PDB admin password and configure the PDB to be unlocked at creation.
-    * For the PDB admin password: If you clicked Unlock my PDB admin account, create and enter a new PDB admin password.
+    * For the PDB admin password: If you click Unlock my PDB admin account, create and enter a new PDB admin password.
         * The password must contain:
         * 9–30 characters
         * At least two uppercase characters
         * At least two lowercase characters
         * At least two special characters.
-The valid special characters are: underscore ( _ ), a hash sign (#), and a dash (-).
+The valid special characters are underscore ( _ ), a hash sign (#), and a dash (-).
 You can use two of the same characters or any combination of two of these characters.
         * At least two numeric characters (0-9)
     * Confirm the PDB admin password: Enter the PDB admin password again to confirm.